Our neighborhood relations outreach includes partnerships with local police, the Greater

 University students give back to the Towson community by helping out local homeowners

 and non-profits.
-After six years, Towson University’s Big Event has grown to encompass
+After nine years, Towson University’s Big Event has grown to encompass

 The entire Towson community partners twice a year, once in the fall and again in the